JEXPO Joint Entrance Examination for Polytechnics 2025: Understanding Cutoff Scores

 College-Specific Cutoffs:

-Each participating college releases its own cutoff scores for different diploma programs.
-These cutoffs are determined based on factors such as the number of available seats, the popularity of the program, and the overall performance of the candidates.
-College-specific cutoffs provide candidates with a clearer picture of their chances of securing admission into a particular institution and course.
+Each polytechnic institute sets its own cutoff marks based on factors such as the number of seats available, the popularity of the branch, and the overall performance of the candidates.
+These cutoffs are crucial for determining admission to specific colleges.

 -